dlabouesse/web-server-installer/README.md

 ### Configuration

 1. Copy [hosts.yml.dist](hosts.yml.dist) into `hosts.yml`.
+2. Copy [hosts.init.yml.dist](hosts.init.yml.dist) into `hosts.init.yml`.
+3. For both `hosts.yml` and `hosts.init.yml` files:
-2. Define your domains in the hosts list.
+    - Define your domains in the hosts list.
-3. Set the following variables:
+    - Replace the following variables:
-    - **user**: Desired username of the new user who will be attached to your SSH public key.
+        - `#user`: Desired username of the new user who will be attached to your SSH public key.
-    - **ssh_port**: Desired SSH port to use instead of the default 22 port.
+        - `#ssh_port`: Desired SSH port to use instead of the default 22 port.

 ## Usage